 After years of collaborating with A&E, we were tapped to bring consistency to their brand system.
-The goal was to create a playbook to make it easy for in-house designers to deliver cohesive graphics across hit shows like Intervention, The First 48, and Storage Wars.
+The goal was to create a playbook that would make it easy for in-house designers to deliver cohesive graphics across hit shows like Intervention, The First 48, and Storage Wars.

-The initial ask was threefold: audit, articulate, and design.
+The ask was threefold: audit, articulate, and design.

-DIN originated as a standard for traffic signs, street signs, house numbers, and license plates.
-If you could read a sign while sitting in your car, you could read a title while sitting on your couch.
+Now on the flip side, on-air typography and design systems needed maximum visibility and impact.
+One of the fonts we settled on was DIN which originated as a standard for traffic signs, street signs, house numbers, and license plates.
+If you could read a sign while sitting in your car, you could definitely read the title while sitting on your couch.

-The guide outlines not only general principles of the brand, but also shepherds designers through choosing color, texture, and other elements.
+Ultimately, it was important to root each decision in a design tenet that would unify A&E’s vocabulary and create their unique design language.
+The playbook outlines not only general principles of the brand, but also shepherds designers through choosing color, texture, and other elements.